 Keen on a Local Hotel on Santa Cruz Island, Galapagos?

 In Avenida Baltra on Santa Cruz Island, Galapagos, in front of a smaller hotel near the local market in Puerto Ayora, we pass about twenty workers shovelling gravel and sweeping the pavement.
 Other workers, merchants and tourists twist their way past obstacles and people to get through.
-It doesn’t look particularly organised, but it is seemingly efficient.
-Half an hour later, they have succeeded in removing the huge heap of gravel.
+It doesn’t look especially organised, but it is seemingly efficient.
+Half an hour later, they have removed the enormous pile of gravel.

 We enter the White House Galapagos hotel, which is a hotel on Santa Cruz Island with slightly more than a handful of private rooms.
-Due to the year-round mild climate, the common room is a partly open roundhouse.
-It includes both a spacious dining area and the reception.
-There is a garden-like patio with trees and colourful birds, among others beautiful yellow warblers, as well as hammocks attached to the trees for everyone to use.
+Due to the year-round mild climate, the lobby is a partly open roundhouse.
+It includes both a spacious dining area and a reception.
+There is a garden-like patio with trees and colourful birds, among others, beautiful yellow warblers, and hammocks attached to the trees for everyone to use.

 Galapagos Bay tour Academy Bay